open-mpi/ompi/docs/man-openmpi/man3/MPI_Allgather.3.rst

 be equal to the type signature associated with recvcount, recvtype at any other process.

-The outcome of a call to MPI_Allgather(...) is as if all processes executed n calls to
+The outcome of a call to :ref:`MPI_Allgather` is as if all processes executed n calls to

 ::